Akankshagoje/DATA210_GIT_BASICS/README.md

 Git is a Version control, Keeps track of code changes and used to collaborate on code.

-1. git --version (gives the version of git is installed)
+1. git --version (Gives the version of git is installed)

-2. git status (checks the status of the git)
+2. git status (Checks the status of the git)

 3. git clone 'repository url'(Clones the repository to the local machine)

 4. git add .
 (Add changes to the staging environment)
 5. git add 'file name' (Add changes of specific file to staging)

-6. git commit -m "message" (commit command performs a commit, and the -m "message" adds a message.)
+6. git commit -m "message" (Commit command performs a commit, and the -m "message" adds a message.)

 7. git branch 'branch name' (Creates new branch)
 8. git branch (Shows list of branches. * shows the current branch)